tldr-pages/tldr/pages/common/gh-browse.md

 `gh browse --branch {{branch_name}}`

-- Open a specific file or directory of the current repository in the web browser (the path should be relative to the repository):
+- Open a specific file or directory of the current repository in the web browser:

-`gh browse {{path/to/file_or_folder}}`
+`gh browse {{path_from_root_of_repository}}`

-- Display the destination URL without open the web browser:
+- Print the destination URL without open the web browser:

 `gh browse --no-browser`